 Minter's instructional leadership team consisting of certified and classified staff met monthly throughout the year to review data, identify strengths, areas of improvement and goals for the future.
 Additionally, instructional leaders collaborated with team members each week to allow all stakeholders an opportunity to provide input throughout the planning process.
 Multiple surveys and feedback from parents, students, teachers, and community partners were utilized to gather additional feedback.
 We work closely with the PTO to secure funds to allocate to these needs.
+Our local school, school council is an additional source of collaboration/feedback.
 We are constantly seeking input from all stakeholders in our efforts to ensure we are all on the same page and working together to accomplish the goals we have set.